Sacraments

 Know Someone Interested in Becoming a Catholic?

 OCIA (Order of Christian Initiation of Adults) is the process through which adults become full members of the Catholic Church.
 This process is specifically for adults who have not been baptized in a Christian denomination, as well as for those who have been baptized but want to complete their initiation with the Sacraments of First Holy Communion and Confirmation.
-OCIA meets on Tuesday evenings from 7:00-9:00 pm in our parish hall during the academic year.
+OCIA meets on Sunday mornings from 9:30am – 10:40am in our St. Philomena Chapel Library during the academic year.

 Children